 I’ll probably never be able to patronize the car company that gave out those beautiful, soft, cozy blankets, but I still appreciate it.

-Christopher Putt Premium Member over 1 year ago
+Christopher Putt Premium Member about 2 years ago

 “There ARE no free lunches”